Spindizzy: Reception

 Shirley described the game's marketing life as short and attributed that to Activision's business practices.
 James Hague of Dadgum Games commented that Spindizzy could have been an "all-time classic" had it received a proper marketing campaign.
 Despite this, the game sold well in the United Kingdom, reaching the number one position in the Amstrad charts in March 1986.
 The Commodore and Spectrum versions also appeared on their respective platforms' Top 10 charts on their release several weeks later, taking the game to the number 2 position in the all formats chart.

 The game was well received by video game journalists upon its release.
-The Zzap!64 and Crash magazines awarded Spindizzy their respective recommended distinctions, a Gold Medal and Crash Smash.
+The Amstrad Action, Zzap!64, and Crash magazines awarded Spindizzy their respective top recommended distinctions: "Master Game, "Gold Medal", and "Crash Smash".
 Tony Hetherington of Computer Gamer listed it as one of the essential Spectrum titles of 1986.
 Reviewers drew comparisons to Marble Madness, which was ported to home platforms the same year.
 Writing for Computer Gamer, Mike Roberts called Spindizzy the "best 'marble' game yet", and Charles Ardai of Computer Gaming World called it "a thoroughly enjoyable game" superior to Marble Madness.
 Your Sinclairs Phil South described Spindizzy as the "closest thing yet to Marble Madness" on the ZX Spectrum, while Gary Liddon of Zzap!64 considered the similarities to Marble Madness coincidental.
 Many publications commented that the game was obviously inspired by Marble Madness.